offthedial/site/faq.md

 Tournaments usually last anywhere between 2 and 5 hours (generally around the four hour mark)

 ### Will tournaments be streamed?
 Yes!
 If there are at-least 4 teams, 1 match from each preliminary round will be streamed.
+There will be a five-minute break before the first finals match.
 All finals matches will be streamed as well.

 ### How are disputes/issues resolved?
 All issues are sorted here on discord.